-I’ve been moderating forums and lists for almost 20 years now.
+I’ve been moderating forums and lists for over 20 years now.
 When I’m moderating for other people or the public, I generally prefer to say gentle, humorous things like:

 Rule #1: Be Excellent To Each Other

 Rule #2: Don’t Be A D…erm…Asshat?
 Don’t be an asshat!

 Rule #3: Please Do Not Feed The Trolls